Raleigh DWI Lawyer

-Chris Dozier is a practicing Raleigh DWI Lawyer with over five years of experience in both criminal and civil courts in North Carolina.
-While an Assistant District Attorney in Wake County, Chris spent nearly two years as a special prosecutor assigned to investigating and handling cases in a special setting District Court courtroom.
-During that time, Chris focused his criminal practice in all aspects of an impaired driving offense and tried at least 250 cases and 500 pre-trial motions specifically as a DWI Lawyer in Raleigh before a District Court Judge.
+Chris Dozier is a practicing Raleigh DWI Lawyer with nearly ten years of experience in both criminal and civil courts in North Carolina.
+While an Assistant District Attorney in Wake County from 2010 – 2014, Chris spent nearly two years as a special prosecutor assigned to investigating and handling cases in a special setting District Court courtroom.
+During that time, Chris focused his criminal practice in all aspects of an impaired driving offense and tried 1,000’s of cases and pre-trial motions specifically as a DWI Lawyer in Raleigh before a District Court Judge.
 Next, Chris continued to focus on DWI cases that were appealed for a jury trial in Wake County Superior Court and furthered his understanding and knowledge of these cases, trying dozens of cases before a jury and arguing dozens of pre-trial motions before a Superior Court Judge.

 When Dozier Law Firm, PLLC acts as your Raleigh DWI Lawyer, we will examine all of the facts and issues that exist.
 After a thorough look at all aspects of your case, we will properly advise and guide you through the process, filing any motions that may be necessary to best protect your rights.
 We will be there for you at each court date and will help answer your questions in between your court appearances.
 There’s no need to make the process any more complicated than it is, so retain counsel early enough to be aware of your rights and responsibilities.